-(17) Market Study When is this due?
-Pre-Application Final Application X 8609 Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
+Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
 Refer to the most recently-published LIHTC Rental Underwriting Guidelines for OHFA's market study requirements.
 The rent and income restriction breakdown must match those referenced in the submitted AHFA.
 If any changes occur between the rent and income restriction breakdown, the market study must be updated.

-All multi-site developments must be within the boundaries of a single Primary Market Area (PMA) other than the following exceptions: The market analyst determined that an entire county constitutes a single PMA.
-Scattered site Service Enriched developments that span multiple submarket areas if the Primary or Secondary Priority Letter specifies how supportive services will be provided in a manner that is accessible to all residents despite being geographically dispersed.
-Applicants seeking to combine multiple existing developments into one project for financing purposes with an explanation of the Sponsor and Management Agent's capacity to continue operating these properties under a single financing structure (may include documentation from other government entities giving permission to combine projects).
+All multi-site developments must be within the boundaries of a single Primary Market Area (PMA) other than the following exceptions:

+- The market analyst determined that an entire county constitutes a single PMA. - Scattered site Service Enriched developments that span multiple submarket areas if the Primary or Secondary Priority Letter specifies how supportive services will be provided in a manner that is accessible to all residents despite being geographically dispersed. - Applicants seeking to combine multiple existing developments into one project for financing purposes with an explanation of the Sponsor and Management Agent's capacity to continue operating these properties under a single financing structure (may include documentation from other government entities giving permission to combine projects).

-(18) Multifamily Bond Financing Information When is this due?
-Pre-Application Final Application X 8609 For OHFA issued bonds, the Final Application must include a letter from the bond underwriter (if publicly offered) or the bond purchaser (if privately placed) detailing the following:
+(18) Multifamily Bond Financing Information

+For OHFA issued bonds, the Application must include a letter from the bond underwriter (if publicly offered) or the bond purchaser (if privately placed) detailing the following:

 - the bond financing structure,

 - cost of bond issuance and terms,

 - calendar outlining anticipated actions,

 - responsible parties for closing the transaction, and

 - the timeframe for approving OHFA-issued bonds (dates for inducement and final approval).

-For non-OHFA issued bonds, an inducement resolution or final bond resolution must be submitted by the bond-issuing entity detailing the anticipated bond amount and the expiration date.
+For non-OHFA issued bonds, an executed inducement resolution or final bond resolution must be

+submitted by the bond-issuing entity detailing the anticipated bond amount and the expiration date.
 Additionally, a letter from the bond underwriter (if publicly offered) or bond purchaser (if privately placed) must be provided detailing the following: